 Let us know if you have missing or damaged street signs, and we will supply replacements.

 The North Somerset Council has confirmed that if a street lamp post with a NHW Street Sign is replaced by a contractor then they must replace the NHW sign as well.
-If anyone notices that this has not happened would they please use the Contact Us option via the website or directly to the Nailsea Signs Administrator.
+If anyone notices that this has not happened would they please use the Contact Us option via the website.

 NB.
 As from 1st January 2015, the Police are no longer erecting our street signs.
 It is now the responsibility of the Scheme Coordinator.